Boost Your Sex Drive

 This article addresses the importance and interdependent relationship between what you eat and hormonal balance.
 The main reproductive hormones, estrogen, testosterone, and progesterone, are responsible for pregnancy, puberty, menstruation, menopause, sex drive, sperm production, and more.
 These hormones and a myriad of others, including serotonin and dopamine, play a role in maintaining a healthy sex drive.
 When your hormones are balanced and at proper levels, your sex drive is stable, and your sex life is satisfying.

-Can what you eat affect your hormonal balance and sexual health?
+Can what you eat really affect your sexual health?
 Yes!
-Research shows a symbiotic relationship between nourishing your gut and enhancing your libido.
-While many factors go into promoting good sexual health, your diet is an essential piece of that puzzle.
+Research shows that there is a symbiotic relationship between nourishing your gut and enhancing your libido.
+While there are many factors that go into promoting good sexual health, your diet is an essential piece of that puzzle.

-Hormone deficiency, for example, low testosterone and serotonin, has also been associated with a weakened libido along with weight gain, fatigue, and lack of stamina, among other symptoms.
-Making small changes in your diet, like reducing sugar intake, can have a significant impact on your hormones and could be the key to boosting your sex drive.
+Hormone deficiency, such as low testosterone and serotonin, has also been associated with a weakened libido.
+Making small changes in diet, like reducing sugar intake, can have a major impact on your hormones and could be the key to boosting your sex drive.

 We all know that meditation is good for our health, but can sex be just as beneficial?
 Both sex AND meditation encourage the mind to empty overwhelming thoughts, keep your focus on the present, and minimize stress.